Climate Compensation

 After each calendar year, the total CO2e emissions for the entire GLS Group are calculated.
 These calculations form the basis for the amount of carbon credits that GLS Denmark purchases in collaboration with ClimatePartner.

-The projects GLS Denmark supports with the purchase of carbon credits are facilitated by our partner, ClimatePartner.
+The projects GLS Denmark supports with the purchase of climate credits are facilitated by our partner, ClimatePartner.
 The company offers climate action through their portfolio of verified projects.
 In addition to the projects' positive impact on the climate, they also provide benefits to local communities based on the UN Sustainable Development Goals.

 ClimatePartner has created a brochure that describes what climate projects are, due diligence, regulation and a description of standards, including the Verified Carbon Standard.